SiobhanP1/community-garden/README.md

 ### Code

-* Mentor Rohit Chaudhry suggested the use of `<form class="form-container" method="get" action="confirmation.html">` to connect a confirmation page to the subscribe form on the Contact Us page.
+* Mentor Rohit Sharma suggested the use of `<form class="form-container" method="get" action="confirmation.html">` to connect the confirmation page to the subscribe form on the Contact Us page.